onetep-devel/documentation/spectral_function_unfolding.rst

   procedures required to unfold the bandstructure in a ONETEP “Properties” calculation.
 We strongly suggest that one reads the entire document carefully before attempting any calculations, as there are some stringent requirements along the way.
-For further details, please contact Gabriel Constantinescu, the code author.
 Essentially, all one will need is the following group of keywords and blocks:

 ::